 - Construction paper (we offered orange, green, yellow, red, and purple)

 - A selection of colored masking tape

-- Scissors, tape, and white glue for construction
+- Scissors and tape for construction

 - Markers for decorating

 We’ll start with your snail!
 Round both ends of a large rectangle of tagboard.
 Fold the rounded rectangle twice – once to create your snail’s head, and twice to create your snail’s neck.
 Your snail’s body should now look like this:

 Hot glue a box to the top of your snail’s body, and then hot glue both pieces of shell to the sides of the box.
 The flat part of the shell pieces should align with the bottom of the box.
 Don’t let it extend beyond the bottom of the box, or your snail will have trouble sliding later.

 Finally, use markers and the Bling Bin to decorate your snail’s shell!
 We also whipped up a flag for demonstrating your team spirit.
 It a 9″ triangle of construction paper taped to a wooden dowel with colored masking tape.
 Decorate the flag with markers if you like.